Manxman and Islander status

 If you have recently completed 5 year residency in the United Kingdom you will need to make a declaration on your form that you have now completed 5 years continuous residency which provides the dates of residency and addresses for the previous 5 years.
 Please note: it is a criminal offence to make a false statement to get a British passport.

-If you have previously completed 5 years residency in the United Kingdom, but have never previously declared this on your application form, we will require evidence of your residency i.e. HMRC records, tenancy agreements etc.
+If you have previously completed 5 years residency in the United Kingdom, but have never previously declared this on your application form, we will require evidence of your residency such as HMRC records, tenancy agreements etc.

 Alternatively, if you have a link with another European Union country, then you may be able to apply for a passport issued by that country.
 You could then live and work in Europe on that passport.
 You will need to contact the embassy of that country for advice.